maheshsabnis/intern_aug_blaze/es6/readme.md

    - If Hours difference is more than 24, then add 1 to Day
    - If Min diff is more than 60 then add 1 to Hours
    - If Seconds diff is more than 60 the add 1 to minuts

+# Date : 27-08-2021
+1. CReate a Proxy that will add validation Rules on PErson Object Like (Immediately Today)
+    - For Consumer1(), the Email must be supporting 'co.in'
+    - For Consumer2(), only Email of '.com' will be accepted
+    - For Consumer3(), the Email and Occupation will not be accessible
+    - For Consumer4(), the _Secret can be readonly
+2. Complete the UI and Logic part for ProductLogic()
+    - Note USe Array methods as per the requirements